Hot Tub & Spa Service

 “Koko Head Pool Service is a family owned and operated business with many years of reliable service.
 The team is very friendly, they have outstanding communication.” — Nicole Santos

-Many Oahu homes have a spa built into the pool system, sharing the same circulation, filtration, and heating equipment with spillover between the spa and pool.
-These integrated systems require a technician who understands how the shared plumbing, valves, and automation work together:
+Many Oahu homes have a spa built right into the pool, sharing circulation, filtration, and heating with a spillover between the two.
+These integrated systems are more complex than standalone spas because everything is connected.

-A spa should be effortless relaxation — not a chemistry experiment or a source of frustration.
-Call 808-399-4388 and talk to one of the few teams on Oahu with genuine spa-specific expertise.
-We handle the chemistry, the equipment, and the maintenance so all you have to do is step in and unwind.
+A spa should be effortless.
+Step in, relax, step out.
+No chemistry experiments, no weak jets, no cold water, no cloudiness.
+Call 808-399-4388 and talk to one of the few teams on Oahu with real spa-specific expertise.
+We handle the chemistry, the equipment, and the maintenance so all you have to do is enjoy it.

 How Pool Repair Works